 Liver Function – Turmeric is known to detoxify body and liver, boost immunity, reduce bad cholesterol, and cleanse and purify the blood.

-- 1 cup unsweetened coconut milk or almond milk
+- 1 cup full-fat unsweetened coconut milk

 - 1/3 cup cooked sweet potato, in chunks (about 85 grams)